flutter/website/src/tools/android-studio.md

 ### Creating a new project

-The steps to create a new Flutter project from the Flutter starter app template are slightly different for Android Studio and IntelliJ.
+Creating a new Flutter project from the Flutter starter app template differs between Android Studio and IntelliJ.

 **In Android Studio**
  1. In the IDE, click **New Flutter Project** from the **Welcome**